sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 - `||` returns the first truthy value or the last falsy value.
 - `??` returns the first defined value that is not nullish.

-### 175. What is nullish coalescing operator ?
+### Question 175.
+What is nullish coalescing operator ?

 The nullish coalescing operator (??) in JavaScript is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and returns the left-hand side operand otherwise.
 It is useful for providing default values for variables that may be null or undefined.

-###  176. What is optional chaining?
+### Question  176.
+What is optional chaining?
 What are the benefits of using optional chaining ?

 Optional chaining is a syntax in JavaScript that allows developers to safely access properties and methods of an object without worrying if the object is nullish or undefined.
 It is denoted by the "?" operator and can be used in conjunction with dot notation or bracket notation.

 The benefits of using optional chaining include reducing the likelihood of errors caused by attempting to access a property or method of an undefined or nullish object, resulting in more robust and reliable code.
 It also leads to cleaner and more concise code, as developers no longer need to write verbose conditional statements to check for nullish values before accessing object properties.

-### 177. What is an Array ?
+### Question 177.
+What is an Array ?

 An array in JavaScript is a data structure that allows you to store and manipulate a collection of elements, such as numbers, strings, or objects, in a single variable.
 It is defined using square brackets and each element is separated by a comma.
 Arrays are zero-indexed, meaning the first element has an index of 0, the second element has an index of 1, and so on.
 You can access and modify individual elements in an array using their index.

-### 178. What are the properties of an Array ?
+### Question 178.
+What are the properties of an Array ?

 An array in JavaScript is an ordered collection of values, which can include any data type such as numbers, strings, objects, and other arrays.
 Some of the key properties of arrays in JavaScript include: